TonyBallo/TonyBallo/README.md

 ### Hi there

-- 🔭 I’m currently working on shopify ecommerce websites
+- 🔭 I’m currently working on Machine Learning and AI applications
-- 🌱 I’m currently learning javascript, machine learnining & Data Analytics
+- 🌱 I’m currently learning java, python, machine learnining & Data Analytics
-- 💬 Ask me about Shopify store setup
+- 💬 Ask me about machine learning use cases
 - 📫 How to reach me: acballo77@gmail.com